Uncovering the Life & Legacy of Jane Austen

 Jane Austen’s name appeared in print for the first time only after her death in 1817, when her brother Henry Thomas Austen penned a eulogy to accompany the posthumous release of Persuasion and Northanger Abbey.

-Click on the book to buy Persuasion by Jane Austen!
+Click on the couple to buy Persuasion by Jane Austen!

 23. Jane Austen kept imagining the lives of her characters after the novels